ginkgobioworks/gen/docs/graph_operators.md

 argument that can be almost any text string as long as it is unique within the context of the current collection in the repository.
 Including placeholder symbols like `%n` and `%u` in the name is an easy way to avoid naming conflicts. `%n` is automatically replaced by the *n*ext available numerical identifier for that name, so if plasmid_1 and plasmid_2 already exist,`--new-name "plasmid_%n"` results in a new graph called "plasmid_3".
-For each new naming pattern the count starts at 1, and the most next index will always be larger than the previous one (gaps in the range are not filled).
+For each new naming pattern `%n` starts at 1, afterwards it will always be larger than the previous occurence of the pattern (gaps in the range are not filled).
 This avoids name collisions within a branch, but may still lead to conflicts when one branch is merged into another, requiring a name change at that point.
 This is not a problem for the `%u` placeholder, which is automatically replaced by a Universally *u*nique identifier (UUID), a combination of alphanumerical characters that is statistically unlikely